SpringOne2GX-2014/effective-spring-gemfire/README.md

 ========================================================================

 This session focused on getting developers up-to-speed and productive with **Pivotal GemFire** by using **Spring Data GemFire**.

 The content is appropriate for new and experienced GemFire users alike and demonstrated the value of using both technologies together to develop high-throughput, low-latency and scalable applications efficiently and effectively.

-We briefly covered some of the core concepts in GemFire and then took a look at a few of the new features and tools in **GemFire 8**.
-Next, we dove into _Spring Data GemFire's_ simple, yet powerful programming model and rich feature set specific to _Spring Data GemFire_ for enhancing the developers experience when working with GemFire.
+We started by covering some of GemFire's core concepts in and then took a look at a few of the new features and tools in **GemFire 8**.

+Next, we dove head first into _Spring Data GemFire's_ simple, yet powerful programming model along with it's rich feature set that is specific to _Spring Data GemFire_ in order to enhance the developers experience when working with GemFire.

-Finally, we reviewed some real-world case studies using actual customer use cases and problems so you can avoid common pitfalls just by following a few recommended practices.
-By sessions end, developers new to GemFire were able to gain an understanding for what GemFire is and does along with how to simplify their getting-started experience by using _Spring Data GemFire_.
+Finally, we reviewed a few real-world case studies looking at actual customer use cases and problems (captured in the project modules here) so that GemFire developers can avoid some of the common pitfalls just by following a few recommended practices.

+By sessions end, developers new to GemFire were able to gain an understanding for what GemFire is and does along with how to simplify their getting-started experience through _Spring Data GemFire_.
 More experienced GemFire users took away some additional insight and recommended practices for being more productive and effective when working with GemFire.

 The [Effective Application Development with GemFire using Spring Data GemFire](https://2014.event.springone2gx.com/schedule/sessions/effective_application_development_with_gemfire_and_spring_data_gemfire.html) session was presented at [SpringOne2GX 2014](http://www.springone2gx.com/) in _Dallas, TX_ on _Wednesday, September 10_ at _4:30 pm CST_ by _John Blum_ and _Luke Shannon_.